cubeguerrero/programming-elixir-notes/chapter-4/README.md

 Comments start with a hash sign (`#`) and run to the end of the line.

 #### Truth
-Elixir has thre special values related to Boolean operations: `true`, `false` and `nil`. `nil` is treated as false in Boolean contexts
+Elixir has three special values related to Boolean operations: `true`, `false` and `nil`. `nil` is treated as false in Boolean contexts

 All three values are aliases for atoms of the same name.
 ```